-You can configure Echo devices with the Zoom for Alexa skill, and then deploy them into new or existing Zoom Rooms across your organization.
+Echo devices can be configured with the Alexa For Zoom Rooms skill, and then deployed into new or existing Zoom Rooms across an organization.
 After the devices are configured, participants in Zoom Rooms can start, join, and end Zoom meetings by speaking to Alexa.

-- Amazon Web Services (AWS), including access to Alexa for Business (A4B) web portal* (https://aws.amazon.com/alexaforbusiness/)
+- Amazon account with access to Amazon Web Services (AWS) and the Alexa for Business (A4B) web portal*

-- Windows 7 or later computer (not a VM) running the following software (required for the Device Setup Tool):
+- Windows 7 or later computer running the following software:

 - AWS Tools for Windows PowerShell.

 - Zoom Rooms for Mac version 4.1.20278.0206 or higher

 - Zoom Rooms for PC Version 4.1.22620.0319 or higher

 - Amazon Echo, Echo Dot, or Echo Plus**

 - A wifi connection to the internet that can be accessed by the Windows computer and the Echo device

 *Alexa for Business is currently only supported by Amazon within the United States.
 Learn more.